-If you’re a rowing enthusiast you might wonder if there are smartwatches to wear rowing and help with your training and performance.
-When shopping for such a device, it’s really important to know what features are best to look for in a watch you can wear specifically for rowing.
+If you’re a rowing enthusiast, you might wonder if there are smartwatches for rowing to help with your training and performance.
+When shopping for such a device, it’s essential to know what features are best to look for in a watch you can wear specifically for rowing.

 Being able to track your rowing data lets you see very clearly where you’re at in your session.
-It provides a great overview of your performance after you’re finished training.
+It provides an excellent overview of your performance after you’re finished training.

 Until very recently, rowing-specific watches weren’t a thing.
 Thanks to the smartwatch and fitness tracker world being so highly competitive, the need for innovation has brought light to this niche market.
 The watches discussed in this review are great for either indoor or outdoor rowing.